-In new residential development of 10 or more dwellings, 35% of new dwellings will be required to be built to Building Regulations standard M4(2).
+In new residential development of 10 or more dwellings, 25% 35% of new dwellings will be required to be built to Building Regulations standard M4(2).
 Where affordable housing is provided a proportion of dwellings are required to be built to Building Regulations standard M4(3) as part of the affordable housing provision.
 The Council will consider waiving or reducing the requirement where the circumstances of the proposal, site or other planning considerations mean it is not possible to accommodate the requirement and/or in cases where the requirement would render the development unviable.

 - 9.42 National planning policy is clear that all new development should achieve high standards of design and environmental sustainability.
 Given high projected levels of growth in Ipswich over the plan period and the distinctiveness and quality of the central area of town where much of this growth is to be directed, design quality is considered to be a particularly important requirement for all new development in the town. - 9.43 In an era of rapid social, economic, environmental and technological change, buildings need to be designed to be adaptable to respond in a sustainable manner to the changing needs of occupiers.
 This is the 'long-life, loose- fit' principle.
-It could be achieved using the lifetime homes principle to ensure that homes can meet families' changing needs over time.
 For commercial buildings, it could mean ensuring that a building designed as an office for one organisation is physically capable of being subdivided, should future patterns of demand change.